pmeeny/CI-MS3-FootballMemories/README.md

 - Javascript (https://www.javascript.com/)
     - Javascript was used for all scripting on the site
 - Python (https://www.python.org/)
-    - Python was used for server side coding on the project, a number of libraries were also used: Boto3(AWS interface), Pytest(unit testing)
+    - Python was used for server side coding on the project, a number of libraries were also used:
+        - boto, boto3, botocore, click, dnspython, Flask, flask-paginate, Flask-PyMongo, itsdangerous, Jinja2, jmespath, MarkupSafe, pymongo, s3transfer,Werkzeug
 - Jinja (https://jinja.palletsprojects.com/en/3.0.x/)
     - Jinja is a templating engine for Python that is used throughout the project